Medical Errors at Hospitals

 Protecting Your Rights in Texas

 As Waco injury lawyers who champion our clients’ cases, the legal team at Brown Trial Firm, PLLC take only a small number of cases in order to provide clients with the personal attention they deserve.
 With our extensive resources and knowledge, we work to build efficient cases for successful results.
 It is important to us that our clients’ rights are protected.
 Contact us today at (866) 393-2611 or (254) 269-6700 for more information about the difference we may be able to make in your case.

 Prescription medications are generally potent in their effects, both positive and negative.
 When cautiously prescribed to treat a specific ailment, they can be a helpful tool used towards recovery.
 However, when negligently administered, prescribed, or dispensed, they can have extremely adverse affects upon a patient’s health, and may even kill them.
 That’s why healthcare professionals, including physicians and pharmacists, are required to follow the standard of care when prescribing and administering medications.

-At Brown Trial Firm LLP, our experienced Texas medical malpractice attorneys have decades of experience under their belt.
+At Brown Trial Firm, PLLC, our experienced Texas medical malpractice attorneys have decades of experience under their belt.
 If you have suffered injuries due to medication error, you should call our law office today at (866) 393-2611 for a free initial consultation.
 You may also fill out our online contact form.

 What are the Common Causes of Medication Errors?

 The most common types of negligent actions in medication error cases include the following: